renoise/tools/README.md

 ### Documentation & API Reference
 The main documentation and API references can also be read online, on this site.
-You'll find them right here in the [Documentation](https://github.com/renoise/xrnx/tree/master/Documentation) folder. <br/>
+You'll find them right here in the [Documentation](https://github.com/renoise/xrnx/tree/master/Documentation) folder.

-A pretty HTML version can be found at [https://files.renoise.com/xrnx/documentation/](https://files.renoise.com/xrnx/documentation/).
+A pretty HTML version of the API documentation can be found at [https://files.renoise.com/xrnx/documentation/](https://files.renoise.com/xrnx/documentation/).

 A few words on the overall folder/file Structure: